Skip to main content

 • atmosphere

 The game's atmosphere is widely praised for its stunning cyberpunk music and immersive dystopian Tokyo setting, which significantly enhance the storytelling experience.
-Reviewers highlight the exceptional soundtrack and world-building elements, noting that the atmosphere is a standout feature that elevates the overall gameplay, despite some technical issues.
-Overall, the atmosphere is considered top-notch, making the game worth experiencing for its unique ambiance and narrative depth.
+Reviewers highlight the exceptional soundtrack and vibrant visuals, noting that the atmosphere is a standout feature that elevates the overall gameplay, despite some technical issues.
+Many agree that the game's atmosphere is worth experiencing, making it a memorable title in recent gaming history.

 • “The music and atmosphere is top notch, the best I've seen in 2020, and maybe better than anything I've seen in recent memory.”